Thunder Bay Symphony Orchestra: History

-In 2017, Paul Haas was named Conductor, Music Director.
-Haas, who has previously served as the head of the New York Youth Symphony and leads the Symphony of Northwest Arkansas, officially took over July 1 of that year.
-Haas has extended range of programming to include a focus on the orchestra's isolated Canadian location and its unique cultural dynamics.
+In 2017, Paul Haas was named Music Director.
+Haas, who has previously served as the head of the New York Youth Symphony and is Music Director of the Symphony of Northwest Arkansas, officially took over July 1 of that year.
+Haas extended the range and diversity of programming to include a focus on the orchestra's isolated Canadian location and its unique cultural dynamics.
 An annual Indigenous concert, Noondaagotoon ("Play it!" in Ojibwa) has been added to the regular season, as have Nordic, Outsider's, Women's and Earth Day concerts.

 The TBSO presents two Mainstage series at the Thunder Bay Community Auditorium: Masters and Pops, and three Second Stage series in smaller venues: House, Family and Northern Lights, performing 23 regular season concerts, and over 50 concerts in total annually.
 The orchestra annually reaches some 29,000 concert-goers including 10,000 students and tour audiences across Northwestern Ontario, which depending on the season, include Kenora, Dryden, Fort Frances, Red Lake, Nipigon, Terrace Bay, Marathon, Manitouwadge, Wawa, Geraldton, Hearst, Timmins and Sioux Lookout.

-The TBSO now employs 30 full-time musicians over a 29-week concert season and additionally hires up to 30 per-service musicians for many concerts.
+The TBSO now employs 31 full-time musicians over a 29-week concert season and additionally hires up to 30 per-service musicians for many concerts.
 An administrative office staff of two full-time, four part-time people, and six part-time musician-staff people, supports the musical activities of the organization.
-As of 2020 its annual budget is just over $2 million, making the TBSO an important contributor to the Thunder Bay's arts economy.
-Over the past few seasons the orchestra has benefitted from careful management and donor largesse.
+As of 2020, its annual budget is just over $2 million, making the TBSO an important contributor to Thunder Bay's arts economy.
+Over the past few seasons, the orchestra has benefitted from careful management and donor largesse.
 Its current (2020) operating deficit is lower than it has been in over 25 years.

 The TBSO is a member of Orchestras Canada.
-The TBSO is the only fully-professional symphony orchestra between Toronto and Winnipeg, and Thunder Bay is smallest city in Canada to have a fully-professional classical orchestra.
+The TBSO is the only fully professional symphony orchestra between Toronto and Winnipeg, and Thunder Bay is the smallest city in Canada to have a fully professional classical orchestra.